performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 PMCD Not Reconfiguring after ``SIGHUP``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-SIGHUP signalThe following symptom has a known cause and resolution:
+The following symptom has a known cause and resolution:

 Symptom
    PMCD does not reconfigure itself after receiving the ``SIGHUP``